devjutsu/silent-tracker/README.md

 - [ ] {/* <AlertDialog /> */}
 - [ ] {/* <ConfirmDialog /> */}
 - [ ] {/* <PromptDialog /> */}
-- [ ] Confirm purge with own dialog
 - [ ] Sign in with Google OAuth
 - [ ] Sign in with Facebook
 - [ ] Webhooks and Events
 - [ ] Audit logs
 - [ ] Internationalization
+- [ ] Unify all rounded-xx classes

 ## DB
 ### Pulse